-PEO I: To provide students with a sound foundation in the science, mathematics, engineering and software/ hardware fundamentals for field application.
-A graduate must be able to view computer systems as an integrated continuum of technologies and to engage in integrated system-level design.
+PEO-I: To provide students with a sound foundation in the science, mathematics, engineering and software/ hardware fundamentals.

-PEO II: A graduate must have the background and necessary perspective to pursue post-graduate/doctoral/post doctoral education.
-A graduate must be able to work with professionals in related fields over the spectrum of Irrigation Industries, Tractor Companies, Process Industries, Seed and Fertilizer Companies, NGOs and Govt. of Rajasthan as an engineer.
+PEO-II: To provide graduates the background and necessary perspective to pursue higher education.
+They should be able to work competitively in related fields over the spectrum of Irrigation Industries, Watershed Management Organizations, Tractor and Farm Implement Companies, Food Processing Industries, Seed and Fertilizer Companies, Energy and Renewable Energy field, NGOs and Government Organizations.

-PEO III: To develop the analytical and logical aptitude among students to quickly adapt to new work environments, assimilate new information, and solve new problems.
+PEO-III: To develop the analytical and logical aptitude among students to quickly adapt to new work environments, assimilate new information, and solve new problems.

-PEO IV: To provide exposure of new cutting edge technologies to the students and to motivate them to take up new challenges to solve the problems faced by society and nation through research and development.
+PEO-IV: To provide exposure of new cutting edge technologies to the students and to motivate them to take up new challenges to solve the problems faced by society and nation through research, entrepreneurship and skill development.

-PEO V: To inculcate the nature of self learning, discipline and leadership qualities with good communication skills in students and to introduce them to holistic approach of working in a team according to the codes of professional practice.
+PEO-V: To inculcate the nature of self learning, discipline and leadership qualities with good communication skills in students and to introduce them to holistic approach of working in a team according to the codes of professional practice.